 BMW Group Germany used Walls.io to enhance a 500-people event they organised.
-We had a little chat with Fabian Bayer from BMW Group to find out more about how exactly they used Walls.io during the “BMW Working Out Loud Conference” (#BMWWOLCON).
+We had a little chat with Fabian Bayer from BMW Group to find out more about how exactly they used a Walls.io live social media feed during the “BMW Working Out Loud Conference” (#BMWWOLCON).

 Working Out Loud is an initiative started by John Stepper and first adopted at the BMW Group by Ilona Libal, Andreas Schorn and Jasper-John Wendenburg a few years ago.
 The aim of the grassroot movement is to improve the quality of work by encouraging people to share work in progress with a relevant community.
 The idea is to get input from and collaborate with the community, as well as learn from each other’s processes and solutions.

 BMW Group Germany used the Walls.io event subscription to set up a social media wall for the “BMW Working Out Loud Conference” (#BMWWOLCON).

 We talked to Fabian Bayer, Digital Specialist at the BMW Group Germany to find out what the event entailed and how BMW Group used the hashtag to add a little something to the event.

 What is Working Out Loud and why did BMW Group decide to take part in it?